nguoicodon95/laravel-starter-app/README.md

 ## Help contribute
 #### Donate $5, $10, $25 NZD.
-Your contribution will help us develop Stream to the next exciting level +1.
+Your contribution will help us develop Stream to the next exciting +1 level.
 [Donate today on PayPal and while your there, upvote your fav Stream  feature.](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=Y3SSREJS9BPFJ)

 ## MIT License